 Slip and fall accidents happen.
 Under our fault-based system, parties who were negligent leading up to your slip and fall accident, meaning they breached a duty, may be held legally responsible for your damages.
 However, that also means that if your negligence contributed to your slip and fall accident, you are liable for your medical bills and other losses– in proportion to your degree of fault.

 There is no crystal ball that determines who was most at fault for an injury.
-Instead, the presentation of evidence and arguments by a Los Angeles personal injury lawyer can make a significant impact.
-They can work with how a factfinder in a trial, a judge or jury, and in an insurance settlement, the claims adjuster, will interpret the division of fault.
+Instead, the presentation of evidence and arguments by a Los Angeles personal injury attorney can make a significant impact.
+They can work with how a fact finder in a trial, a judge or jury, and in an insurance settlement, the claims adjuster, will interpret the division of fault.